-- Seek approval for the proposal from the department chair and others who may be affected by August 1st for the spring semester and by December 1st for the fall semester. - Submit a formal, written proposal to the Provost & Vice President for Academic Affairs explaining the purpose, merit, and benefits before September 1st for the spring semester and by January 1 for the fall semester.
-(See differential workload request guidelines in Appendix O).
+- Seek approval for the proposal from the department chair and others who may be affected (e.g., CART Coordinator) by August 1st for the spring semester and by December 1st for the fall semester; - Submit a formal, written proposal to the Provost & Vice President for Academic Affairs explaining the purpose, merit, and benefits before September 1st for the spring semester and by January 1 for the fall semester.
+(See differential workload request guidelines in Appendix K).